pyricau/dagger2-mortar-flow-experiment/README.md

 ## Goal

-The goal is to evaluate if it's at all possible, the amount of infrastructure and changes needed to get it all to work together, and more importantly see how the screen / view / presenter code would feel.
+The goal is to see how the screen / view / presenter code would feel.

 ## Mortar

 I modified Mortar to decouple it from Dagger 1.
-Clone [Mortar](https://github.com/square/mortar), checkoug `py/dagger2`, and run `mvn clean install -DskipTests -pl :mortar -am`
+Clone [Mortar](https://github.com/square/mortar), checkout `py/dagger2`, and run `mvn clean install -DskipTests -pl :mortar -am`

 ## Flow